Skip to main content

 What funding is available to an employer towards training costs?

-Funding varies depending on whether your business is an Apprenticeship Levy Payer – If you are, then you can use your Levy money to fund the Apprenticeship training through your Digital Apprenticeship Service Account (DAS).
+Funding varies depending on whether your business is an Apprenticeship Levy Payer – If you are, then you can use your Levy money to fund the Apprenticeship training through your Digital Apprenticeship Service Account (TAS).

 If you don’t pay the levy then you may be eligible for full funding or be asked to make a 5% contribution towards the cost of the training.
-For Standards you will need to reserve funding from The Apprenticeship Service through the Digital Account for further details on how to set this up please see apprenticeship levy section at the top of this page.

 To find out more about the funding available, please refer to the apprenticeship levy section at the top of this page or contact us directly on 01254 29500 and we’ll be happy to advise you.